Asureda/Project_2020_I/README.md

 0.008314462      # Boltzman constant in kJ/molK
 6.022d23         # Avogadro number
 ```
-## A2: Speed up and running time recomendations
+## A2: Speed up and running time recommendations
 MDP-Double Work
 ```
 - Same number of interactions for each processor.